Science Fiction Timeline Site

 By the year 2800, the wars have ended.
 (Although Second Empire historians will give "2870" as the official end of the Secession Wars, the only interplanetary war mentioned between 2800 and 2870 is between New Scotland and New Ireland, two planets in the same star system.)

 The collapse of interstellar civilization is now complete.
 Sparta manages to keep in contact with a few nearby systems, including Crucis, but for the most part interstellar communication has ended.
 Although the former Imperial fleet succeeded in defending Sparta during the Secession Wars, it was wiped out in the process.
-[Timelines, "Reflex" 17; "Motelight" 118-9]
+[Mote, Hand, KDS, Outies timelines; "Reflex" 17; "Motelight" 118-9]

 At some unspecified point, the Spartan monarch apparently drops the now-pretentious title of "Emperor of Man".
 It may even be that the monarchy itself is abandoned for a while, though Lysander's bloodline is not lost.